Main Page

 The Brighton Toy and Model Index is a regularly-updated knowledgebase for toys and models, and the general and social history of modelmaking and toymaking across the UK and Europe, from the industrial revolution to the middle of the Twentieth Century.

-As of December 2022, the Index currently holds over nine thousand pages and eleven thousand photographs and archive scans.
+As of January 2024, the Index currently holds over nine thousand pages and over eleven thousand photographs and archive scans.

 Although this encyclopaedia is powered by the same software that runs Wikipedia and (like Wikipedia), is a continually-growing "work in progress", editing is reserved for authorised Museum personnel.